Time to Make the Trades Cool Again

 And apparently, work ethic is weak and waning too, with anywhere from 40% to 75% of apprentices who sign up for trades quitting before they’re done.
 All this said, I count these observations as symptoms only, not causes.
 The real reason North America’s trade skills are so poor comes from something much deeper.

 What, exactly, is more interesting about a white collar, desk-bound lifestyle than a career that’s all about creativity, exercise, good pay and making beautiful and useful things happen in the world?
 These days the definition of what’s desirable in the public eye is largely engineered, and that’s why I applaud National Tradesmen Day.
-It began in 2012 and it took place on September 16 .
+It began in 2001 and it takes place ever third Friday in September.

 National Tradesman Day is a non-commercial event started by IRWIN Tools.
 Although this company makes the kind of hand tools used by tradespeople around the world, National Tradesmen Day isn’t a commercial venture and it isn’t about making money.
 It’s about raising the public profile of trades with simple acts of kindness, thanks and admiration.
 People across North America are encouraged to show appreciation to all tradespeople, and that’s something new.
 Say thank you to your favourite trades person.
 Drop off a box of doughnuts at a worksite.
 Get your kids to put down their smart phone three afternoons a week, struggle with some tools for a while and make something real happen.

-There have been times and places in history where the highly refined skills of diligent trade workers were recognized and appreciated as a worthy focus for the best and brightest young people.
-National Tradesmen Day won’t end the downward spiral of technical incompetence in North America on its own, but it is the first promising cultural start I’ve seen to remedy the problem at its root.
+There have been times and places in history where things were different.
+That’s when the highly refined skills of diligent trade workers were recognized and appreciated as a worthy focus for the best and brightest young people.
+National Tradesmen Day won’t end the downward spiral of technical incompetence in North America on its own, but it is one promising cultural start I’ve seen to remedy the problem at its root.
 Building, repairing and renovating is cool and rewarding.
 That’s reality.
 Let’s show a new generation it’s true.

 28 Shares